MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/transfer-or-seize-fsmo-roles-in-ad-ds.md

 You can use Windows PowerShell or Ntdsutil to seize or transfer roles.
 For information and examples of how to use PowerShell for these tasks, see [Move-ADDirectoryServerOperationMasterRole](/powershell/module/activedirectory/move-addirectoryserveroperationmasterrole).

 > [!IMPORTANT]
 > To avoid the risk of duplicate SIDs in the domain, Rid Master seizures increment the next available RID in the pool when you seize the RID master role.
-This behavior can cause your forest to consume available ranges for RID values significantly (also known as RID burn).
-So seize the Rid Master only when you're positive that the current Rid Master can't be brought back into service.
+This behavior can cause your forest to consume available ranges of RID values significantly (also known as RID burn).
+So seize the Rid Master only when you're sure that the current Rid Master can't be brought back into service.
 >
 > If you have to seize the RID master role, consider the following details:
 >
-> - The [Move-ADDirectoryServerOperationMasterRole](/powershell/module/activedirectory/move-addirectoryserveroperationmasterrole) cmdlet increases the next Rid pool by 30000 from what it finds in Active Directory.
+> - The [Move-ADDirectoryServerOperationMasterRole](/powershell/module/activedirectory/move-addirectoryserveroperationmasterrole) cmdlet increases the next Rid pool by 30,000 from what it finds in Active Directory.
-> - When you use the *Ntdsutil.exe* utility with the `roles` category commands, it increases the next Rid pool by 10000.
+> - When you use the *Ntdsutil.exe* utility with the `roles` category commands, it increases the next Rid pool by 10,000.

 To seize or transfer the Operation Master roles by using the Ntdsutil utility, follow these steps: